kgdunn/pid-book/data-visualization/data-visualization.rst

 #.
 Use round numbers
 #.
 Generally tighten the axes as much as possible, except ...
 #.
-When showing comparison plots: then all axes must have the same minima and maxima (see the exercise regarding the :ref:`Economist figure <economist-question>`).
+When showing comparison plots: then all axes must have the same minima and maxima

+..
+TODO: give an example of a bad visualization here that has unequal axes for comparison

 Colour